thoughtbot/shoulda-matchers/README.md

 end
 ```

 Now you can use matchers in your tests.
-For instance a model test might look
+For instance, a model test might look
 like this:

 ``` ruby